fxfactorial/reasonml-brotli/README.md

-These are alpha quality OCaml bindings to the new compression library released by Google called [brotli](https://github.com/google/brotli).
+These are OCaml bindings to the new compression library released by Google called [brotli](https://github.com/google/brotli) along with a command line tool called `brozip`

 # Installation

 I assume that you have [opam](https://opam.ocaml.org) installed, it is OCaml's package manager.

-All you have to do is:
+All you have to do, until I get this up on `opam` is:

 ```shell
 $ opam pin add brotli .
 ```

-and you'll have the `Brotli` module to use and the executable `brozip` (which can decompress and soon compress files concurrently)
+and you'll have the `Brotli` module to use and the executable `brozip` which can decompress, compress files concurrently

 # brozip usage